milebits

 • Accuracy threshold is a number we agree on before launch.
 We don’t flip the flag until we hit it.

-• Every AI call routes through a confidence threshold.
+• AI calls route through a confidence threshold by default.
 Under it, we hand off to a human, log the case, and feed it back into evals.

 • Hallucinations are tracked in your dashboard as a metric, not discovered in a post-mortem